Part 46: The Curated Letters of Riley Shepard, With Redactions.

 I've curated these selected letters, below.
 The letters tell a story, and they are in chronological order.
 There's an art form in the way my father handled people.
 Redactions were made to protect the identities of those involved.
 Thank you to Thomas Schworer for making the digital redactions.

 Below: This page was loose (and in a pile of other unrelated papers) in one of the boxes that my sister and I were recently reunited with.
 I included it because my father had so many stories like this.
 This journal entry is Riley's memories about his New York songwriting days.
-His accomplishments in life gave him an allure that helped him to sell himself to people.
+His accomplishments in life gave him an allure that helped him to sell himself to people, gave people confidence in him.

 The contract, below, was written up by Riley.
 He was doing some kind of "talent agent" angle.
 Please note that most agents and managers only take 10 percent or so.
 When my husband was an actor, his agent took ten percent.